-Blogging can be daunting, believe me we get it.
+Blogging can be daunting, believe me I get it!

 The first step in writing a blog is to create a workflow that works for you.

 Learning how to maximize your blog is more important than ever.
-We’re going to breakdown the blog workflow from start to finish so you can see the entire process and all that it entails.
-Here’s what we will cover:
+I’m going to breakdown the blog workflow from start to finish so you can see the entire process and all that it entails.

 - Trending topic research

 - Keyword research

 - Blog title research